auth0/docs/articles/scopes/current/custom-claims.md

 ---
 # Custom Claims

-Custom claims are claims that you define, control, and add to a [token](/tokens).
+Custom claims are claims that you define, control, and add to a [token](/tokens) using a [rule](/rules).
 For example, you may want to add the email address to an Access Token and use that to uniquely identify a user, or you may want to add custom information stored in an Auth0 user profile to an ID Token.

 Remember that all claims included in a token must have unique names.
 To keep your custom claims from colliding with standard OIDC claims, you must give them an identifier that [conforms to a namespaced format](/api-auth/tutorials/adoption/scope-custom-claims).
 For example, your custom claim could be named `http://www.myexample.com/favorite_color`.